 Click on a heading below to learn more!Tentative Itinerary

 Day 1: Arrive at Sea Dragon

 You’ll join us at the dock in Tahiti after 1500 to move on board.
 You’ll have the opportunity to find your bunk and get settled in.
 Because of flight schedules, we won’t have any training planned, just a chance for everyone to get to know each other.

-This is your chance to explore Tahiti – snorkeling, paddle boarding, surfing, diving, or just having a croissant and Coffee!
+This is your chance to explore French Polynesia – snorkeling, paddle boarding, surfing, diving, or just having a croissant and Coffee!
 We’ll mix in some necessary sail training and boat introductions.
 Depending on weather and plans, we may spend this time entirely in Tahiti, or explore another island as well.

 After Breakfast, we’ll clear customs out of French Polynesia and your professional crew will go over safety drills and sail training on board.
 After learning to sail Sea Dragon, we’ll have a bit more time to enjoy Tahiti before a final dinner in Paradise.